quangminhduong/Focus_Bear_Hackathon/README.md

 2. Navigate to `backend` and enter `npm run dev`
 3. Navigate to `frontend` and enter `npm start`
 4. Open your emulator, either from Android Studio or type `emulator -avd your_emualator_name` into the command line
-5. If the application has not loaded yet, hit `a` on the `frontend` CLI
+5. If the application has not loaded yet, hit `a` on the `frontend` CLI, it will take a while for the application to be installed on your emulator

 Enjoy